tizonia/tizonia-openmax-il/ISSUE_TEMPLATE.md

 to comply with it, including treating everyone with respect: https://github.com/tizonia/tizonia-openmax-il/blob/master/CODE_OF_CONDUCT.md

-Remember that these are some guidelines, use your best judgement.
+Remember that these are some guidelines, use your best judegement.
 -->

 ### Description